maoberlehner/vue-lazy-hydration/README.md

 ```

 1. Because it is at the very top of the page, the `ImageSlider` should be hydrated eventually, but we can wait until the browser is idle.
-2. The `ArticleContent` component is only loaded in SSR mode, which means it never gets hydrated in the browser, which also means it will never be interactive (static content only).
+2. The `ArticleContent` component is never hydrated on the client, which also means it will never be interactive (static content only).
 3. Next we can see the `AdSlider` beneath the article content, this component will most likely not be visible initially so we can delay hydration until the point it becomes visible.
 4. At the very bottom of the page we want to render a `CommentForm` but because most people only read the article and don't leave a comment, we can save resources by only hydrating the component whenever it actually receives focus.